An Algorithmic Framework for Bias Bounties: Certificates of Sub-Optimality and Update Algorithms

 \section{Certificates of Sub-Optimality and Update Algorithms}

-Suppose we have an existing model $f$, and we find that it is performing sub-optimally on some group $g$.
+Recall that ``bias hunters" submit a group that our existing model performs poorly on and an improvement on that group.
+We need to formulate what our requirements for accepting their proposed improvement would be, and develop a method to incorporate these fixes into our model without retraining it.
+Formally, suppose we have an existing model $f$, and we find that it is performing sub-optimally on some group $g$.
 By Observation \ref{obs:BO}, it must be that $f$ is not Bayes optimal, and this will be witnessed by some model $h$ such that: \ifdraft

 \else $L(\cD,f,g) > L(\cD,h,g)$. \fi We call such a pair $(g,h)$ a certificate of sub-optimality. \ifdraft Note that by Observation \ref{obs:BO}, such a certificate will exist if and only if $f$ is not Bayes optimal. \fi We can define a quantitative version of these certificates: \begin{definition} A group indicator function $g:\cX\rightarrow \{0,1\}$ together with a model $h:\cX \rightarrow \cY$ form a $(\mu, \Delta)$-certificate of sub-optimality for a model $f$ under distribution $\cD$ if: \begin{enumerate} \item Group $g$ has probability mass at least $\mu$ under $\cD$: $\mu_g(\cD) \geq \mu$, and \item $h$ improves on the performance of $f$ on group $g$ by at least $\Delta$: $L(\cD,f,g) \geq L(\cD,h,g) + \Delta$ \end{enumerate} \ifdraft We say that $(g,h)$ form a certificate of sub-optimality for $f$ if they form a $(\mu,\Delta)$-certificate of optimality for $f$ for any constants $\mu,\Delta > 0$. \fi \end{definition}